XeroxDev/help.xeroxdev.de/docs/index.md

 Thank you for helping!
 If you want to add missing articles, report them or want to translate them, you have multiple ways to do this.

-This website has a GitHub repository with all pages [here](https://github.com/XeroxDev/help.xeroxdev.de).
+This website has a GitHub repository with all pages [here][help-desk-repo].

 === "I just want to report it!"

-    If you want to report it, just create an issue [here](https://github.com/XeroxDev/help.xeroxdev.de/issues)
+    If you want to report it, just create an issue [here][help-desk-issues].

 === "I can fix it myself!"